bennibbelink/cyclus.github.com/source/cep/cep3.rst

 Once the file is generated it must be put onto rackspace.

-**Update Gtest:** We include a copy of the fused Gtest source code within our source tree located in the ``tests/GoogleTest`` directory.
-To keep up with Gtest's natural evolution cycle, please download the latest release of Google Tests and follow `the fused source directions here`_.
-If we go too long without doing this, it could be very painful to update.
+**Update GTest:** We fetch the GTest source code during our CMake build.
+To keep up with GTest's natural evolution cycle, please reference the latest release of Google Tests in ``tests/CMakeLists.txt``  If we go too long without doing this, it could be very painful to update.

 Cycamore